-- Community Building There continues to be widespread support for the provision of a Community building for functions, events and meetings in the village.
-There have also been suggestions that such a building could house key facilities such as a shop, tearoom, cash point and/or post office.
-Three potential options were identified: - Old School Building.
-The most obvious candidate for this was originally identified as the Old Village School (owned by the Heron Educational Foundation - a charity whose trustees are mainly local residents) but this is now planned to be converted into housing and can no longer be considered a viable option as a Community Building. - Humbleton church (St Peter's).
-The original Plan identified that the village church could serve as an alternative.
-It has continued to be used for a number of village events (secular and religious) and proved to be very suitable as it has been well-maintained throughout its long history.
+• Old School Building / Village Hall facility - There was widespread support for the provision of a Community building for functions, events and meetings in the village.
+There were also suggestions that such a building could house key facilities such as a shop, tearoom, cash point and/or post office.
+The most obvious candidate for this was the Old Village School (owned by the Herons Educational Trust - a charity whose trustees are mainly local residents) but this is no longer in a safe state of repair due to neglect and many residents expressed their concern about this loss of potentially useful village asset (and the unsightly impact on the village).
+As an alternative, Humbleton church (St Peter's) has been used for a number of village events (secular and religious) and proved to be very suitable as it has been well-maintained throughout its long history.
 If the church is to continue to fill the role of Community building for all events however, some work will need to be done to provide toilets and kitchen facilities.
 Funding would need to be sought for this from numerous sources, as well as approval from the Diocese of York for any proposed changes.
-From recent conversations however, it is not clear whether the church authorities plan to proceed with this plan, continue with current church usage or even retain the church at all.